strarsis/wp-current-locale/README.md

 Whether all these plugins properly return the locale in the same format has to be determined yet (see TODO below).

-Should this explanation itself be too inaccurate or you think can be further improved, feel free to create an issue!
+Should this explanation itself be too inaccurate or you think can be further improved, feel free to create an issue so this can be fixed!

 ## Helper usage:
 ```php